Theoretical analysis of photon detection mechanism in superconducting single-photon detectors: Results

 \subsection{Voltage change and dynamics of order parameter near the transition point between type-I and type-II superconducting states}

 According to Ref.~\cite{Ota}, where the authors assumed $\kappa=2$, they concluded that the simple hotspot expansion is a possible mechanism of photon detection.
 To compare it with the present work, we examine the dependence of $\kappa$ on $\Delta V$ and dynamics of the superconducting order parameter.
+We take $\kappa=1$, which is close to the transition ($\kappa_{c}=1/\sqrt{2}$) from type-II to type-I superconductor.
 We expect that the formation of the vortex--antivortex pairs becomes unstable as $\kappa$ decreases.
-As already shown in Fig.~\ref{SSPDfig4}(b) for $\kappa=5$, we still observe the vortex--antivortex pair and the penetrating vortices and antivortices that have been observed for $\kappa=10$.
-We examine the case of $\kappa=1$, which is close to the transition ($\kappa_{c}=1/\sqrt{2}$) from type-II to type-I superconductor.

-Figure~\ref{SSPDfig8}(a) shows the time evolution of $\Delta V$ for $\kappa=1$.
+Figure~\ref{SSPDfig8} shows the time evolution of $\Delta V$ for $\kappa=1$.
 We take $j_{\mathrm{bias}}/j_{0}=0.09$, which is slightly lower than the critical current.
 We observe the oscillatory behavior on $\Delta V$ especially for small $R_{\mathrm{init}}$.
 However, the profile is quite different from the previous one in Fig.~\ref{SSPDfig2} for $\kappa=10$: faster and slower oscillations coexist.

 To examine the difference, we show the dynamics of the order parameter for $R_{\mathrm{init}}/\xi_0=5.6$ in Fig.~\ref{SSPDfig9} (see red line in Fig.~\ref{SSPDfig8}).
 In this case, $\Delta V$ shows a step-like structure with oscillation around $400\le t/t_0\le 550$.
 We find the presence of penetrating antivortices from the lower edge of the sample in the initial stage of time evolution [see Figs.~\ref{SSPDfig9}(a)(ii) and \ref{SSPDfig9}(b)(ii) for $t/t_0=430$].
 We also find the accumulation of penetrating antivortices in the initial hotspot area [see Figs.~\ref{SSPDfig9}(a)(iii) and \ref{SSPDfig9}(b)(iii) for $t/t_0=500$].
 The accumulation process occurs, when $\Delta V$ shows the step-like structure.
 The vortex--antivortex pair is not formed inside the hotspot.
 The oscillation of $\Delta V$ around $400\le t/t_0\le 550$ originates from penetration of antivortices at the lower edge.
 We have numerically confirmed that each penetration process occurs during the interval between the local minimum and local maximum of $\Delta V$.
 The next accumulation process starts by the penetration of vortices from the upper edge of the sample.
 The collision among these penetrated vortices and accumulated antivortices in the hotspot spikes the voltage.